eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 [//]: # (Plotly graph viewed on the host PC or your laptop)

 Cloning the Github repository which includes the source code for this sample is a straightforward process.
-The Git client is part of the DE10-Nano image.
+The Git client is part of the Terasic DE10-Nano image.
 To clone the repository type the following command in your SSH session:

 ```